Forecast-it/handbook/what-influenced-us.md

 Our goal was and still is to this day, to make it possible and even easy, simple and delightful to plan and run everything from small and simple to large and complex projects, in a way that is accurate, predictable, and profitable.

 We are achieving our goal through a fresh approach where we apply AI and Machine Learning technology to ease the dull, numbing pain of administering projects, people and time.
 We do this so our customers can spend their time on exciting this, fresh ideas and all the fun stuff.
-We take pride in having customers from all around the globe to put trust in us helping them run their business better and smarter.
+We take pride in having customers from all around the globe to put trust in us helping them run their businesses better and smarter.

 ## Other sections
 * [You, as a Forecaster](you-as-a-forecaster.md)